Transfer Credit Evaluation

-Students are not eligible to receive an official or unofficial transcript if they have an outstanding debt to Durham Tech.
+Students are not eligible to receive an official if they have an outstanding debt to Durham Tech.

 Durham Tech follows the guidelines for records retention and disposition outlined in the Records Retention and Disposition policy and procedure.
 Back-up copies of permanent records are stored on computer tape in the Admissions, Registration, and Records office, located in the Phail Wynn, Jr. Student Services Center (Building 10), room 10-201, or via document imaging.

 A student’s permanent record includes demographic information provided on the application to the College, a registration form, or through use of student information portals.

 Student records are maintained, available for inspection and review, and disseminated in accordance with the Family Educational Rights and Privacy Act (FERPA).
 View the Family Educational Rights and Privacy Act Policy and Procedure.